section-engineering-education/engineering-education/Connect-Basic4Android-BAndroid-development-too- to-MySQL-Database-Using-PHP/index.md

 ### B4A Android application

-From the two stages above we will have a Xampp environment that will support PHP and B4A which will support rapid android application development.
+From the two stages above, we will have a Xampp environment that will support PHP.
+B4A which will support rapid android application development.

-From B4A Application click on File -> New -> Default to create a new project.
+From B4A Application, click on File -> New -> Default to create a new project.

 ![New B4A application](/engineering-education/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/b4a-create-new-default-application.png)

-* chose a project path and assign the project name.
+* Chose a project path and assign the project name.

 ![Project name](/engineering-education/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/project-path.png)

 ### B4A Android CRUD Operation

-* Add HTTP library to enable connection to host computer.
-The library is added through a window called Library manager in the right corner of the B4A application.
+* Add HTTP library that will enable connection to host computer.
+The library is added through a window called Library manager.
+The Library manager is in the right corner of the B4A application.

 ![Library manager](/engineering-education/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/add-http-library.png)

 * The application will do a CRUD operation.
-We will create a layout that has an editText and button which we use to create CRUD operations.
+We will create a layout with an editText and button, which we use to create CRUD operations.

 ![Add layout](/engineering-education/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/button-editText-design.png)

-### Save data in MySQL from the B4A Android application
+### Save data in MySQL from the B4A Android application.

 ### B4A code